Shedding Light on the Dog Days of Summer

 My Personal Story

-Given how much I adore Buddy, you might be surprised to learn I never wanted to own a dog.
+I have published three children’s books which feature Buddy the Beagle as the main character.
+I was inspired to write them by my daily interactions with our dog.
+Given how much I adored Buddy, you might be surprised to learn I never wanted to own a dog.
 I didn’t want the responsibility of walking a dog, and I certainly didn’t want to pick up after one.
 I also disliked the idea of any pet getting up on the furniture.

 Herb was the one who always wanted a beagle.
 We had been happily married for over thirty years.
 Since he was nearing retirement, how could I deprive him of something he needed?
 “Love me, love my dog?”

-Everywhere we go, we meet people who love Buddy.
-He’s become a celebrity in our neighborhood and his presence always helps me sell me more books at local events.
-Buddy gets more attention for being a dog, than I do for being an author.
+Everywhere we went, we met people who love Buddy.
+He became a celebrity in our neighborhood and his presence always helped me sell me more books at local events.
+Buddy received more attention for being a dog, than I ever have for being an author.
 I’m ready to put a new twist on the old proverb.

 “Love my dog, love me?”